-This is the second in our series of articles about SY Esper’s complete refit in Thailand for Sailing Today magazine.
+This is the first in our series of articles about SY Esper’s complete refit in Thailand for Sailing Today magazine.

 The interior of SY Esper, our Oyster 435, took a beating when the saloon hatch broke open during a storm in the Indian Ocean, but the veneer had been steadily deteriorating for some time before that.
 She was 25 years old, and our old girl needed a face lift.
 Mindful of the price of wood veneer, we looked for different options like paint effects or simple white laminate to keep things bright.
 But no decisions could be made until the wood was stripped away and we could see what was going on underneath.